I-75 South Metro Express Lanes

 FAQ

-The Georgia Express Lanes are dynamically priced, meaning as demand for use of the lanes increases, the toll amount rises to ensure that you experience more reliable trip times.
+Georgia’s Express Lanes are dynamically priced, meaning as demand for use of the lanes increases, the toll amount rises to ensure that you experience more reliable trip times.
+The minimum toll rate for all Georgia Express Lanes is $0.10 per mile.
+You can expect toll rates above the $0.10 per mile minimum to vary based on travel conditions on each express lane facility rather than a predetermined rate.

+Toll rates are posted prior to facility entrances, allowing you to decide whether to use the lanes.
+Tolls are collected electronically with no toll booths requiring you to slow down or stop.
 Toll rates are displayed at each lane entry point on changeable message signs.
-The top rate displayed on the sign is the fee from the upcoming entry point to the next exit, while the bottom rate is the fee from that entry point to the last Express Lane exit.
+The top rate displayed on the sign is the toll to ride in the lane from the upcoming entry point to the following exit point, while the bottom rate is the toll from that entry point to the last Express Lane exit.
 When you exit between entry points, the toll rate will be between the two displayed rates.
 Once you enter, your toll rate does not change.

-When a direction of the Express Lanes is closed, a series of gates at each entry and exit point deter you from getting on the lanes in the wrong direction.
+When the direction of the Express Lanes is closed, a series of gates at each entry and exit point deter you from getting on the lanes in the wrong direction.
 In addition, lane signage will read “closed.”
+A series of signs and warning gates alert you prior to the point of entry that the access is closed.
+The first gate that you see will have a red banner indicating “do not enter.”
+A final warning gate is heavily weighted to deter motorists from entering in the wrong direction.

 Each tolling facility is monitored by the Department of Public Safety and users who get pulled over are subject to a fine.